18F/api.data.gov/source/docs/usda.md

 ---
-title: U.S. Department of Agriculture
+title: Department of Agriculture
 ---

-# U.S. Department of Agriculture
+# Department of Agriculture

 ### [Economic Research Service](http://www.ers.usda.gov/developer/)
 The ERS mission is to inform and enhance public and private decision making on economic and policy issues related to agriculture, food, the environment, and rural development.